segmentio/segment-docs/src/engage/audiences/index.md

 From the Overview page, you can view Audience details including the current compute status and a progress bar for real-time and batch Audiences.
 Engage updates the progress bar and status for real-time computations approximately every 10 minutes.

 > info ""
-> Engage only displays the progress bar when you create new Audiences or Traits.
+> Engage only displays the progress bar when you create a new Audience or Trait.

 ### Refresh real-time Audiences and Traits